28Protons/ContainerizedDevelopmentTutorial/exercises/003_the_unruly_environment.md

 # The Unruly Environment

-Now that you've made some changes to the application you're starting to get a little cocky.
+Now that you've made some changes to the application you're starting to notice there are a lot of cumbersome commands to type.
 Have a look at that Docker command we are running?
 We don't want to have to run that every time we want to get to work.
 That can't be what they expect you to do.

 You notice there is a docker-compose file in this directory.
 Let's have a look at docker-compose.yml